infernojs/inferno/README.md

 Writing code should be fun.
 Browsers are getting more advanced and the technologies being supported are growing by the week.
 It's about time a framework offered more fun without compromising performance.

-## Early Stages
+## Still under development

-Inferno is still in early development and there are still many missing features and optimizations to be made.
-Don't use this framework in production just yet.
+Inferno is still under development, and there are some missing features and optimizations to be made.The high priority now is the server side rendring (SSR).

 ## Todo